Notarization

 Property & Lease

-House / Land Lease Agreements: Including all kinds of real estate leases.
+- House / Land Lease Agreements: All kinds of real estate leases.

 Marriage & Family

-Will Notarization: Including notarial wills, sealed wills, holographic wills, or wills made by proxy.
+- Will Notarization: Notarial wills, sealed wills, holographic wills, or wills made by proxy.

-Prenuptial Agreements: Including separate property regime agreements between spouses.
+- Prenuptial Agreements: Separate property regime agreements between spouses.

 Legal Acts & Facts

-Contract Notarization: Including sales, partnership, gift, voluntary guardianship, or trust agreements.
+- Contract Notarization: Sales, partnership, gift, voluntary guardianship, or trust agreements.